Luwafemi/Leaderboard/README.md

 # Leaderboard
-... a leaderboard populated with data fetched from an external source.
+ •A leaderboard populated with data fetched from an external source.

+ •Created with HTML, CSS AND JavaScript.